 You will also need:

-- Place the butter and flour in a food processor and pulse until you have a sandy mixture.
+- Place the butter, tea leaves and flour in a food processor.
+Pulse until you have a sandy mixture and the crush tea blends is well dispersed throughout.

-- Transfer to a large bowl, add the icing sugar, egg, vanilla extract and salt.
+- Transfer the mixture to a large bowl.
+Add in the icing sugar, egg, vanilla extract and salt.

-- Mix the ingredients with your hands then turn the mixture onto a work surface and knead until you have a smooth dough.
+- Mix the ingredients with your hands.
+Then place the mixture onto a work surface (dusting it with flour beforehand) and knead until you have a smooth dough.

-- Wrap the dough with cling film and let it rest in the fridge for 30 minutes.
+- Wrap the dough with cling wrap and let it rest in the fridge for 30 minutes.

 - Use a decorating tip or a straw to poke a hole at the top.